ArtHitParade

 The complication of the Heures Universelles (HU) is more spectacular than useful.
 It had been invented by Louis Cottier in 1937, when advances in aeronautics and telecommunications foresaw a globalization of business.
 The generalization of daylight saving time during the oil crisis of the 1970s makes this concept ineffective.
 Its mechanical setting is obsolete at the age of the integrated circuit.

-A pink gold 5531R-010 was sold for $ 2.2M from a lower estimate of $ 1M by Sotheby's on December 9, 2021, lot 148.
-Its cloisonné enamel dial is depicting the Manhattan skyline for celebrating a 10 day retrospective exhibition of the brand in New York.
+A 18k pink gold 5531R-010 with the Manhattan by day was sold for $ 2.2M from a lower estimate of $ 1M by Sotheby's on December 9, 2021, lot 148.
 It is complete with all its accessories and unworn.

 Powered by Create your own unique website with customizable templates.